What to See in Turin in One Day: Is Turin Worth Visiting?

 • Time spent here: 2 hours

-• Price: EUR 20 for museum + elevator combo, just the museum is EUR 15, elevator is EUR 9
+• Price: EUR 20 for museum + elevator combo, just the museum is EUR 15, the elevator is EUR 9

 • Opening hours: Closed Tuesdays, Friday and Saturday 9 am–8 pm, all other days 9 am–7 pm